-Any Level I course unless the student's assessment indicates that a more rigorous course of study would be inappropriate, in which case a written assessment of the need must be included in the student's individual education plan or in a student performance plan, signed by the principal, the school counselor, and the parent of the student, or the student if the student is 18 years of age or older. s.
-1003.43 (7) (d), F.S. with Executive Director of High Schools sign off on the plan.
+Any Level I course may only be taken if the student's assessment indicates that a more rigorous course of study would be inappropriate.
+In this case a written assessment of the need must be included in the student's individual education plan or in a student performance plan, signed by the principal, the school counselor, and the parent of the student, or the student if the student is 18 years of age or older.
+S. 1003.43 (7) (d), F.S. with Executive Director of High Schools sign off on the plan.